Tutorials

 Deployment of AI/ML components in the physical layer of a real 5G system can be a challenging yet exciting task.
 The Sionna Research Kit provides a set of tutorials and code examples on how to deploy your own AI-RAN components in a real 5G network using commercial-off-the-shelf (COTS) hardware.

-In a first step, we show how the physical layer can be accelerated using GPU-Accelerated LDPC Decoding.
-The tutorial on Plugins & Data Acquisition explains how to capture and record real-world 5G signals using the Sionna Research Kit.
-As next step, the Integration of a Neural Demapper tutorial explains how to train a neural network-based demapper and integrate it in the 5G stack using NVIDIA TensorRT for real-time inference.
-Finally, the Software-defined End-to-End 5G Network tutorial allows to simulate the entire end-to-end system using software defined user equipment (UE).
+In a first step, the Plugins & Data Acquisition tutorial explains how to create custom plugins and capture real-world 5G signals using the Sionna Research Kit.
+This introduces the flexible plugin system that enables easy integration of custom code in the OAI stack.
+Building on this, we show how the physical layer can be accelerated using GPU-Accelerated LDPC Decoding.
+The Integration of a Neural Demapper tutorial then explains how to train a neural network-based demapper and integrate it in the 5G stack using NVIDIA TensorRT for real-time inference.
+The 5G NR PUSCH Neural Receiver tutorial goes one step further and replaces the entire receiver chain (channel estimation, equalization, demapping) with a neural network.
+Finally, the Software-defined End-to-End 5G Network tutorial allows you to simulate the entire end-to-end system using software defined user equipment (UE).
 This allows for the evaluation of novel — non-standard compliant — algorithms and protocols.

 All tutorials are precompiled during the quickstart setup of the system, and integrated in the compiled images.
 Check Running the Tutorials if you want to give them a try before going into the details.